Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Introduction

 The properties of the galactic gas in the Milky Way (MW) have been probed using several methods. \citet{structure_MW_halo} examine the structure of the MW's hot gas halo using the {\sl XMM-Newton} Reflection Grating Spectrometer archival data.
 They measure the absorption line strengths along the line of sight in several AGN and extra-galactic sources. \citet{MW_halo_emission} later refined their initial constraints on the MW's hot gas mass by examining multiply ionized oxygen emission lines with a much larger sample size.
 Using this technique, they report hot gas masses of $M(<50\, {\rm kpc}) = 3.8^{+0.3}_{-0.3} \times 10^9 M_\odot$ and $M(<250 \, {\rm kpc}) = 4.3^{+0.9}_{-0.8} \times 10^{10} M_\odot$.
-To constrain the hot gas halo density distribution, \citet{MW_density_pulsars} examined the dispersion measure of pulsars with independently known distances. \citet{MW_gas_spacial_distrib} used X-ray data from {\sl Suzaku} to constrain the spatial distribution of the hot gas morphology for the MW, which consists of a dense disky component and a diffuse spherical component. \citet{2021ApJ...912....9W} studied the morphology of Circumgalactic Medium (CGM) using COS + Gemini maps in a sample of 1689 galaxies.
-From this, they estimated the radial extent of the CGM using HI covering fraction. \cite{2022ApJ...927..147T} studied the CGM from 126 galaxy-O VI from the CGM2 survey and made some test sets on different models of CGM.
+To constrain the hot gas halo density distribution, \citet{MW_density_pulsars} examined the dispersion measure of pulsars with independently known distances. \citet{MW_gas_spacial_distrib} used X-ray data from {\sl Suzaku} to constrain the spatial distribution of the hot gas morphology for the MW, which consists of a dense disky component and a diffuse spherical component. \citet{2021ApJ...912....9W} studied the morphology of the Circumgalactic Medium (CGM) using COS + Gemini maps in a sample of 1689 galaxies.
+From this, they estimated the radial extent of the CGM using the HI covering fraction. \cite{2022ApJ...927..147T} studied the CGM of 126 galaxies with O VI from the CGM2 survey and made some test sets on different CGM models.
+The properties of stellar distributions and dark matter halos have also been probed observationally.
+For example, \citet{bertola} studied ellipticity and isophote twisting in elliptical galaxies and \citet{allen} used observations from the \textit{Chandra} observatory to constrain mass–temperature, and temperature–luminosity relations, which confirmed a $40\%$ offset between observed and predicted mass distributions.